 Illinois health care programs for uninsured and free health insurance plans.

 Numerous services are available in the state.
 Some focus on providing more basic care, such as checkups, screening, immunizations, or medications.
-Additional medical services can deal with more unique or specialized medical needs, which can include cancer or providing insurance coverage for complicated pre-existing conditions.
+Additional medical services can deal with more unique or specialized medical needs, which can include cancer screenings (or treatments) or providing insurance coverage for complicated pre-existing conditions.
 Children and women are also given priority in most cases.
 The state of Illinois will work with the federal government, hospitals and local non-profits in order to fund and administer these programs for residents.

 In some cases, the patient will be required to pay a minimal fee for their services or they may need to contribute for follow up tests or any needed medications.
 However each and every program will do what they can to provide free medical serves or to make it as affordable as possible for low to moderate income patients.